DraftKings: 2018–present: expansion into sports betting

+In December 2025, DraftKings officially launched "DraftKings Predictions", a prediction-markets platform that allows users to bet on and trade contracts tied to the outcomes of sporting events and other real-world occurrences.

+Political activity

+DraftKings spent $420,000 in political lobbying in 2024.
+It donated $502,000 to Donald Trump's 2025 inaugural committee.
+In June 2025, DraftKings launched DraftKings PAC, a corporate political action committee.
+As of August 2026, the organization spent $34.8 million in the 2026 United States elections, primarily donating to the pro-gambling super PAC Win for America.

 Legal issues

 In December 2024, a lawsuit was filed by the spouse and children of a gambler who used the DraftKings platform, alleging that the company actively encouraged a known problem gambler's addiction, leading him to lose over $900,000.
 The case argues that online betting platforms have a duty to identify and exclude compulsive gamblers.

 The same month, a former client named Jeffrey Wan filed a class action lawsuit against DraftKings in New York federal court, alleging that the company unlawfully shared users' personally identifiable information (PII) with third parties.
 Wan claims that DraftKings used the Facebook pixel tracking tool to record and send users' website and app activity to Facebook.

 Later in December 2024, Texas resident Eric Avila filed a class action lawsuit in the US District Court for the District of Massachusetts, alleging that DraftKings fraudulently closed users' accounts and stole their remaining balances.
 Avila claims that DraftKings terminated his account under false pretenses and that he was unable to get his money back.

 In April 2025, the city of Baltimore, Maryland, filed a lawsuit against DraftKings and FanDuel, alleging that the companies are engaging in "deceptive and unfair practices by targeting and exploiting vulnerable gamblers in violation of Baltimore's Consumer Protection Ordinance (CPO)."
 In May 2025, a class action lawsuit was filed in Pennsylvania, also citing DraftKings deceptive promotions and predatory advertising.

 In September 2023, DraftKings suspended the use of credit cards as a payment method.
 This was following regulatory penalties by the Massachusetts Gaming Commission for violations in 2023 and 2024.

+In early July 2026, Samuel Silverman, a former DraftKings sports trader, was criminally charged in Nevada over an alleged betting scheme.
+The ex-DraftKings employee was arrested in Las Vegas on 5 May and pleaded not guilty.